-- Northeast Plume EWs (EW234 and EW235) will be located near the eastern edge of PGDP and the existing EWs (EW331 and EW332) will be kept in good working condition until the FFA parties agree the maintenance no longer is necessary. - Install 18 monitoring wells to evaluate performance and effectiveness of the optimized EWs.
-Consistent with the MOA for Resolution, five of these monitoring wells, at a minimum, will be located in a north-south transect located approximately 600 ft east of the C-400 Building.
-These transect monitoring wells will be used to assess the impact of groundwater EWs on contaminant migration from source areas, including impacts to the groundwater divide east of C-400 Building.
-The MOA requires quarterly sampling of the transect monitoring wells and describes actions that may be taken by the FFA parties based upon transect monitoring well sampling results. - Use of the PGDP cooling towers for stripping TCE and 1,1-DCE has been discontinued and was replaced with engineered water treatment unit(s) that utilize air stripping (shallow tray air stripper) for TCE and 1,1-DCE contamination. - Treated VOC-contaminated groundwater discharge will be through a maximum of two CERCLA designated outfalls or a KPDES outfall.
-The receiving water body is the Little Bayou Creek, which carries a Kentucky use classification of Recreational.

-• A new electrical power connection will be installed for the treatment units and EWs (EW234 and EW235).
+- Northeast Plume EWs (EW234 and EW235) will be located near the eastern edge of PGDP and the existing EWs (EW331 and EW332) will be kept in good working condition until the FFA parties agree the maintenance no longer is necessary. - Consistent with the MOA for Resolution, "...the modified NE Plume interim remedial action will include installation (at a minimum) of five new RGA monitoring wells in a north-south transect approximately 600 feet east of the C-400 Building (exact locations to be determined by the FFA parties as part of the finalization of the RAWP).
+These transect monitoring wells will be used to assess the impact of groundwater extraction wells on contaminant migration from source areas, including impacts to the groundwater divide east of C-400 Building."
+Refer to Section 4.2.4 and 4.2.7 of the ESD for additional direction provided from the MOA for Resolution.
+Additionally, the Resolution MOA for is located the following link: at http://paducaheic.com/Search.aspx?accession=ENV 1.A-00934. - Use of the PGDP cooling towers for stripping TCE and 1,1-DCE has been discontinued and was replaced with engineered water treatment unit(s) that utilize air stripping (shallow tray air stripper) for TCE and 1,1-DCE contamination. - Treated VOC-contaminated groundwater discharge will be through a maximum of two CERCLA designated outfalls.
+The receiving water body is the Little Bayou Creek, which carries a Kentucky use classification of Recreational. - A new electrical power connection will be installed for the treatment units and EWs (EW234 and EW235).